andreasabel/inCode/entry/free-alternative-regexp.md

 5. The alternating operation, from `<|>`, from `Alternative`.
 6. The kleene star, from `many`, from `Alternative`.

-All of these (except for the primitive) come "for free"!
+All of these additions to our primitive come "for free"!

 Essentially, what a free structure gives us is the structure of the abstraction (`Alternative`, here) automatically for our base type, and *nothing else*.